 - Degree in English Literature.

-James Delingpole is an English columnist and anti-windfarm activist who primarily writes for The Daily Telegraph and The Spectator.
-Delingpole describes himself as a “libertarian conservative” and climate change skeptic. , , , ,
+James Delingpole is an English columnist and anti-windfarm activist who formerly blogged forThe Daily Telegraph and now writes for The Spectator and Breitbart.
+Delingpole has described himself as a “libertarian conservative” and climate change skeptic. , , , ,

 Stance on Climate Change